Frankie444/No_Fear_Project/README.md

 Let this Task Planner store all of your tasks in the one handy place.
 To use, simply:

-- Complete all of the form fields
+- Complete all of the form fields:
   1. Name your task
   2. Describe it in detail
   3. Assign it to a person using the drop down list